William Morris Wallpaper and Fabric Designs

 Two other houses owned by the National Trust in England are available today to visit that have extensive William Morris interiors.
 Regrettably, The National Trust does not allow photography in its properties now, after some security issues, so we can only show exterior views.

-Daffodil fabric.
-Used in the Morning Room at “Standen”.
-Available from Historic Style
+Right: ‘Daffodil’ fabric.
+Used in the morning Room at Standen

-Pimpernel – Handprint.
+‘Pimpernel’ wallpaper.
 Designed in 1876.
-Used in the Dining Room at Wightwick.
-Available from Historic Style
+This design was sed in the Dining Room at Wightwick.

-Morris designs to be seen at Wightwick Manor include: Pimpernel Handprint wallpaper in the Billiard Room; Cray cotton; Honeysuckle I (new from Historic Style for October 2005) in linen used as a wallcovering; and Wild Tulip wallpaper in the Dining Room.
+Morris designs to be seen at Wightwick Manor include: Pimpernel wallpaper in the Billiard Room; Cray cotton; Honeysuckle – in linen used as a wallcovering; and Wild Tulip wallpaper in the Dining Room.

-Wild Tulip Wallpaper in the Dining Room at Wightwick.
-Designed in 1884.
-Based on an Italian cut velvet acquired by the Victoria & Albert museum in 1883.
-Now available in five colourways from Historic Style
+This colourway of Wild Tulip Wallpaper was used in the Dining Room at Wightwick.
+Designed in 1884, it was based on an Italian cut velvet acquired by the Victoria & Albert museum in 1883.

 William Morris, speaking at a lecture in 1882, said: